PxyUp/fitter/README.md

 - FieldType - enum["null", "boolean", "string", "int", "int64", "float", "float64", "array", "object"] - static field for parse
 - Path - selector(relative in case it is array child) for parsing
+- HTMLAttribute - extra value which have effect only in HTML parsing via **goquery**.
+Here you can specify which attribute need to be parsed.

 Config can be one of or empty:
 - [Generated](#generatedfieldconfig) - field can be generated one which custom configuration